2021 Atlantic hurricane season: Hurricane Grace

 On August 9, a tropical wave entered the Atlantic from the west coast of Africa.
-Although satellite imagery noted a mid-level circulation, scatterometer data indicated that the system did not have a surface circulation.
-Tracking quickly westward, the system acquired sufficient convective organization and a surface circulation, and thus, it became a tropical depression at 06:00 UTC on August 13, approximately 1015 mi east of the Leeward Islands.
-Moving westward due to a subtropical ridge to the north, the depression strengthened into Tropical Storm Grace on August 14 following a significant increase in deep convection.
-However, dry air and the storm's quick motion caused Grace to weaken back to a tropical depression early the next day as it approached the Leeward Islands.
-Grace soon entered the Caribbean and initially remained weak, but the cyclone reintensified into a tropical storm on August 16.
-Around 16:30 UTC, the system made landfall near Oviedo, Dominican Republic, with winds of 40 mph, and subsequently brushed Haiti's Tiburon Peninsula.

-Thereafter, Grace intensified further due to low wind shear and warm sea surface temperatures.
-Around 14:00 UTC on August 17, the cyclone struck near Black Hill, Jamaica, with winds of 60 mph.
+Tracking quickly westward, the system became a tropical depression on August 13, approximately 1015 mi east of the Leeward Islands.
+It strengthened into Tropical Storm Grace on August 14, although dry air and the storm's quick motion caused Grace to weaken back to a tropical depression early the next day.
+Grace soon entered the Caribbean, and it reintensified into a tropical storm on August 16.
+Around 16:30 UTC, the system made landfall near Oviedo, Dominican Republic, and subsequently brushed Haiti's Tiburon Peninsula.
+Around 14:00 UTC on August 17, the cyclone struck Jamaica with winds of 60 mph.
 Grace soon re-emerged into the Caribbean and intensified into a hurricane on the following day.
 At 09:45 UTC on August 19, the storm made landfall near Tulum, Quintana Roo, with winds of 85 mph.
-Grace subsequently weakened to a tropical storm before emerging into the Bay of Campeche several hours later.
-However, the cyclone then quickly strengthened, re-attaining hurricane status at 12:00 UTC on August 20 and becoming a major hurricane about 12 hours thereafter.
+Grace weakened to a tropical storm before emerging into the Bay of Campeche.
+The cyclone quickly strengthened, re-attaining hurricane status at 12:00 UTC on August 20 and becoming a major hurricane about 12 hours thereafter.
 Around 00:00 UTC on August 21, Grace peaked as a Category 3 hurricane with maximum sustained winds of 105 kn and a minimum central pressure of 967 mbar.
 The system made landfall near Tecolutla, Veracruz, at 05:30 UTC.
-It then rapidly weakened over the mountains of central Mexico and dissipated by 18:00 UTC.
+It rapidly weakened over the mountains of central Mexico and dissipated by 18:00 UTC.
 However, the remnants of Grace traveled across Mexico, and contributed to the development of Tropical Storm Marty in the Eastern Pacific.